pieterbrandsen/Grafana-GoCarbon/README.md

 ## Installation

-- Clone this repo
+1. Clone this repository
-- Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies

 ## Setup

-- Update all .example files and/or folder to your needs, this is not needed if you use the default setup
+1. Update all .example files and/or folders to match your needs.
+This step is not required if you are using the default setup.

-You can add your own grafana variables in `grafanaConfig/.env.grafana`, after volume reset this is updated.
+2. Add your own Grafana variables in `grafanaConfig/.env.grafana`.
+This file will be updated after a volume reset.

-### Users setup
+### User Setup

-/* Setup:
-Step 1: Remove all users below
+1. Remove all users from the setup
-Step 2: Add users like this:
+2. Add users in the following format:

 A. MMO:

 ```json